-The Canyon Activities Board (CAB) plans most of the events and activities throughout the year to help you get involved, make new friends and get to know the GCU community.
-Are you a commuter student?
-Learn more.
+The Canyon Activities Board (CAB) plan most of the events and activities throughout the year to help you get involved, make new friends and get to know the GCU community.
+If you are a commuter student, check out the many campus features and benefits available to you.

 Contact Student Engagement

-The mission of the Department of Student Engagement is to help GCU students engage in their community, develop as student leaders who invest in the lives of others and build authentic relationships.
+The mission of the Department of Student Engagement is to help GCU students engage in their community, build authentic relationships and develop as student leaders who invest in the lives of others.

 - We will foster leadership identity in students.